Onondaga County Health Dept. releases its school guidance

 SYRACUSE, N.Y.
-(WSYR-TV) — One day after the CDC released its guidance to schools reopening this fall, the Onondaga County Health Department has followed suit.
+(WSYR-TV) — One day after the New York State Education Department released its 2021-2022 reopening guidance to schools reopening this fall, the Onondaga County Health Department has followed suit.

 IN-DEPTH ON MASKS: